GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 ## The tags specif:shape and specif:edge

-All elements in modeling tools are typically graphical data consisting of nodes and edges.
+All elements in modeling tools are typically graph data, either a node or an edge.
-The nodes can have different kinds of shape.
+The nodes can have different kinds of shape; the edges can have different endpoints.

 To represent these elements semantically in SpecIF as SVG metadata the tags ```specif:shape``` for nodes and ```specif:edge``` for connectors are defined.